 READ PHILEMON Make notes, if you’d like, of what stands out for you.
 Feel free to use the “Leave a Comment” box below to also write some of your thoughts.

 A THOUGHT FOR TODAY:

 But what about your thoughts – can you tell me what today’s “breadcrumb” is?
-Leave a note in the “Comments” box below to tell me what you think God is saying to you, through today’s chapter.
+Leave a note in the “Comments” box below to tell me what you think of today’s chapter.

 THE LORD’S PRAYER:

 - Praise: “Our Father in Heaven, how great is Your name!
 Your Kingdom come!
 Your will be done on earth as it is in Heaven…”